 - Ensure authentic community involvement in creating a shared public space by engaging community members to highlight the unique history and character of our neighborhood

 - Raise community awareness about African American history on Alberta Street

-Project Background: On February 24, 2015, Alberta Main Street (AMS) held a community check-in called “Honoring Our Past, Planning Our Future” to gather input and identify priorities for our work moving forward.
-At this community gathering, many historically underserved and underrepresented stakeholders shared that they have not benefited from overall improvements on Alberta Street.
-There was a call for effective ways to embrace the rich history of the street.
-As a result, AMS wrote and received grant funding for Equitable Alberta Street, a project that expands AMS’ capacity to address issues related to equity, diversity and inclusion.
+Taking these ideas into consideration, AMS applied for and was awarded grant funding for Equitable Alberta Street, a project that expands AMS’ capacity to address issues related to equity, diversity and inclusion.
 A core component of this project is to honor and embrace the rich history of the African American community on Alberta Street.
-To achieve this goal, AMS is focusing on an equitable placemaking project to create historical and cultural markers within the district.
+To begin addressing this goal, AMS is initiating an equitable placemaking project to create historical and cultural markers within the district.

 “Everyone has the right to live in a great place.
 More importantly, everyone has the right to contribute to making the place where they already live great.” -Fred Kent, President, Project for Public Spaces